 It sounds like you were born in to do this work!

-We were really intentional about attracting, maintaining and keeping a diverse workforce.
+We were really intentional about attracting, maintaining and keeping a, diversity, workforce.
 Whether it is individuals who are Hispanic or individuals who African-American or LGTBQ or disabled.
-We recognize that all of that build a table of diversity.
+We recognize that all of that build a table of, diversity.

 The first time that I heard the phrase, a seat at the table, was from one of my coaching clients and I’ve heard it several times since.
 I heard Gabrielle Union say it that she’s just gonna make her own table because you know the black actresses in Hollywood are still working to, get a seat at the table.
 They go through the same discrimination with, diversity and inclusion.
 It’s not just in Corporate America or in the board rooms.